-Hydronephrosis is a condition that typically occurs when one kidney becomes swollen due to the failure of normal drainage of urine from the kidney to the bladder.
-This swelling most commonly affects only one kidney, but both can be involved.
-Hydronephrosis is not a disease but a structural condition.
-It is a result of a blockage of or obstruction in the urinary tract.
-While this condition occurs in about 1 in 100 adults, it’s also fairly common in babies.
-According to the Boston Children’s Hospital, hydronephrosis affects about one in every 500 people (BHC).
+Hydronephrosis is a condition that typically occurs when the kidney swells due to the failure of normal drainage of urine from the kidney to the bladder.
+This swelling most commonly affects only one kidney, but it can involve both kidneys.
+Hydronephrosis isn’t a primary disease.
+It’s a secondary condition that results from some other underlying disease.
+It’s a structural condition that’s the result of a blockage or obstruction in the urinary tract.
+According to the Boston Children’s Hospital, hydronephrosis affects about one in every 100 babies.

-In the normal human body, urine flows through the urinary tract with minimal pressure.
-If there is an obstruction in the urinary tract, pressure can build up.
-Once urine has built up for an extended period of time, your kidney can start to become enlarged.
+Normally, urine flows through the urinary tract with minimal pressure.
+Pressure can build up if there’s an obstruction in the urinary tract.
+After urine builds up for an extended period, your kidney can enlarge.
 Your kidney may become so engorged with urine that it starts to press on nearby organs.
-If left untreated for too long this pressure can cause your kidneys to lose function permanently.
+If it’s left untreated for too long, this pressure can cause your kidneys to lose function permanently.

-The symptoms you have depend on how long you’ve had the obstruction.
-If you have hydronephrosis you could have mild symptoms like urinating more frequently and an increase in the urge to urinate.
+The length of time you have the obstruction affects your symptoms.
+Mild symptoms of hydronephrosis include urinating more frequently and an increase in the urge to urinate.
 Other potentially severe symptoms you may experience are:

 - pain in the abdomen or flank

 - pain when urinating

 Interrupting the flow of urine increases your chances of getting a urinary tract infection (UTI).
 This is why UTIs are one of the most common complications of hydronephrosis.
 Some signs of a UTI include: